ftTower/CyberSecurity-Portfolio/Labs/HTB_A_FOOTPRINTING_LAB/part-2.md

 36    }
 ---
 ```
+Inside this file we can spot Alex's SMTP credentials in plain text.

+>5    user="alex"
+>6    password="lol123!mD"

+To unmount the share, run this command.
 ```
 sudo umount nfs-target
 ```

+Let's try to use these new credentials on the SMB server with smbclient.
 ```
 smbclient -L //10.129.202.41 -U alex
 ```
+> -L lists all available shares and stops
+> Without it, it will start the smbclient console.
 ```
 Password for [WORKGROUP\alex]: lol123!mD
 ```